edhar98/MONA_LodeSTAR/README.md

 # MONA LodeSTAR - Single Particle Detection

-A comprehensive implementation of LodeSTAR (Localization of Deformable Shapes using Transform-Augmented Regression) for single particle detection and analysis in microscopy images.
+A comprehensive implementation of LodeSTAR (Localisation and detection from Symmetries, Translations And Rotations) for single particle detection and analysis in microscopy images.

 ## Overview